apache/apisix/README.md

 - macOS
 - **ARM64** Ubuntu 18.04

-You now have four ways to install APISIX:
+There are four ways to install APISIX:
 - if you are using CentOS 7, it is recommended to use [RPM](#install-from-rpm-for-centos-7);
-- if using macOS, only support git clone and install by manual, please take a look at [dev manual](doc/dev-manual.md);
+- if you are using macOS, only git clone and install by manual are supported.
+Please take a look at [dev manual](doc/dev-manual.md);
 - other systems please use [Luarocks](#install-from-luarocks-not-support-macos);
 - You can also install from [Docker image](https://github.com/iresty/docker-apisix).